Branch Partner Services

 Koala North West is a charity organisation that offers emotional and practical support and solutions to everyday parenting and childcare.

-Age – 2 – 11
+Age – 2 – 16

-You are the expert on your child so the Koala North West Sleep Service is all about our Sleep Practitioner working alongside you in promoting positive sleep outcomes.
+Koala North West Sleep Service is all about our Sleep Practitioner working alongside you in promoting positive sleep outcomes.

 Koala North West is a charity organisation that looks after the emotional wellbeing of families, offering practical support and solutions to everyday parenting and childcare.
 We work with a team of dedicated volunteers who are experts in their field to bring you the dedicated support you deserve.

 Who is this service for?
-For children aged 2-11 years old and their parents.
+For children aged 2-16 years old and their parents.

 Where?
-Woodchurch Lane, Birkenhead CH42 9PH
+Woodchurch Lane, Birkenhead CH42 9PH and online.

 When?
 Monday to Friday.